aghaynes/getdata/README.md

 Line 40 exports the data to "Mean_Samsung_data.txt".

 dat <- read.table("Mean_Samsung_data.txt", head=TRUE) should be sufficient to load this data into R

+## Codebook
+Lines 43 onwards generate a codebook for the dataset using a series of logical tests to paste the appropriate text together and writes the output to a file called "CodeBook.txt" (file CodeBook.txt in the repo).